-James has a very strong grounding in competition law.
-He has experience advising on and litigating cases covering the full range of competition law.
-He worked for the Competition Team of the European Commission’s Legal Service from 2008 to 2014, representing the institution in numerous cases before the European Courts.
-He has also worked as a référendaire (2003-2007) to Judge John D. Cooke who was one of the pre-eminent competition specialists at the General Court.
+He worked for the Competition Team of the European Commission’s Legal Service from 2008 to 2014, representing the Commission in numerous cases before the European Courts.
+He has also worked as a référendaire (2003- 2007) to Judge John D. Cooke who was one of the pre-eminent competition specialists at the General Court.

 Technology / IP cases

-- Acting for Samsung (junior to Jon Turner QC and Meredith Pickford QC) in the Unwired Planet litigation regarding standard essential patents in the High Court and Court of Appeal.
-James acted as sole counsel in a contested specific disclosure application in the High Court: EWCA civ 489.
+- Acting for Samsung (led by Jon Turner QC and Meredith Pickford QC) in the Unwired Planet litigation regarding standard essential patents in the High Court and Court of Appeal (see, e.g., EWCA Civ 489).
+James acted as sole counsel for Samsung in a contested specific disclosure application in the High Court ( EWHC 3137).

 - Joined Cases T-148/10 and T-149/10 Hynix: challenge to the Commission’s Article 9 commitments decision relating to the alleged Rambus “patent ambush” on standard essential patents relating to DRAM.